-The dean of student services has the responsibility of implementing amnesty, as stated in the academic amnesty policy, when it is granted to a student.
+The registrar has the responsibility of implementing amnesty, as stated in the academic amnesty policy, when it is granted to a student.

 CREDIT BY EXAMINATION

 Students who believe they have achieved the equivalent knowledge and/or skills of a particular Kirtland Community College course may choose to take a competency credit examination.